Program Directors

 Methods for assessing and mitigating environmental risks

-Developments in anti-corruption legislation and policies and the reach of government in enforcement
+The impacts of developments in anti-corruption legislation and policies, and the reach of government in enforcement

 Resource revenue transparency: what you need to know